Skip to content

 Concepts

-An Agent in Protolink is a unified component that can act as both client and server.
-This is different from the original A2A spec, which separates client and server concerns.
+An Agent in Protolink is a unified component that acts as both client and server, unlike Google’s A2A protocol, which separates these concerns.

 High‑level ideas: